samuko-things/docs/README.md

 # @collabo-community/docs
-This Repository hosts the markdown content for the Collabo Community contributing guide, and is synced with gitbook.
+This repository hosts the markdown content for the Collabo Community contributing guide, and is synced with gitbook.
 See Collabo Community doumentation for more information about the project.

 #
 Collabo Community resource documentation is live at: [resources.collabocommunity.com](https://resources.collabocommunity.com)